-This work studies the usage of the (currently state-of-the-art) Deep Neural Networks (DNN) i-vector/PLDA-based speaker recognition systems in multi-language (especially non-English) conditions.
-On the "Language Pack" of the PRISM set, we evaluate the systems' performance using NIST's standard metrics.
-We study the use of multi-lingual DNN in place of the original English DNN on these multi-language conditions.
-We show that not only the gain from using DNNs vanishes, but also the DNN-based systems tend to produce de-calibrated scores under the studied conditions.
-This work gives suggestions for directions of future research rather than any particular solutions.
+This paper analyzes the behavior of our state-of-the-art Deep Neural Network/i-vector/PLDA-based speaker recognition systems in multi-language conditions.
+On the "Language Pack" of the PRISM set, we evaluate the systems' performance using the NIST's standard metrics.
+We show that not only the gain from using DNNs vanishes, nor using dedicated DNNs for target conditions helps, but also the DNN-based systems tend to produce de-calibrated scores under the studied conditions.
+This work gives suggestions for directions of future research rather than any particular solutions to these issues.